-Panipat is a historically rich city that represents much for travellers who go deep into the rich cultural heritage of India.
+Panipat is a historically rich city offering many things to do in Panipat for travellers who delve into India’s vibrant cultural heritage.
 Located in Haryana, Panipat has an identity that is famously associated with the three major battles that shaped the history of the subcontinent.
 The city is decked with forts, museums, battle sites, local culture, markets, or praying sites.
-From going around the ancient monuments and exploring local bazaars to seeing vibrant local culture and temples, there are a variety of things to do in Panipat that will allure history buffs, cultural enthusiasts, and casual tourists.
+From going around the ancient monuments and exploring local bazaars to seeing vibrant local culture and temples, there are a variety of sites that will allure history buffs, cultural enthusiasts, and casual tourists.

 Panipat, situated in the state of Haryana, is full of historic and cultural heritage.
 Here are the top things to do in Panipat to enhance your experience.